tomy2105/KnowledgeNotes/cpp/cpp11.md

 Some info and problems about `std::async` [here](https://eli.thegreenplace.net/2016/the-promises-and-challenges-of-stdasync-task-based-parallelism-in-c11/).

+For programming without locks one can use  [atomic operations](https://en.cppreference.com/w/cpp/atomic), especially using `std::atomic` variables.

 One more code example is in [Philosophers.cpp](Philosophers.cpp).

-For data used by multiple threads without locks one can use  [atomic operations](https://en.cppreference.com/w/cpp/atomic), especially using `std::atomic` variables.

-Explicit [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier "Memory barrier") may also be used for this purpose.

 ### Tuple types